| Tool Mentor: Using RequisitePro to Manage

 selecting this option, you can get a view of the high level requirements not traced to any

+other lower level requirements.
 Setting traceability links between requirements also allows users to monitor impact of

 requirement changes.
 As requirements change (either the text of the requirement changes or